 Tips for participating via Zoom

-We’d like to hear from you about ideas and people who might like to either lead or share or co-host on-line or in the studio.
-Contact Ramona Matthews.
+We’d like to hear from you about ideas and people who might like to lead, share or co-host; on-line or in the studio.
+Speak to Ramona Matthews or Charlene Sam; or email calligraphicartsTO@gmail.com.

 Thursday, September 10